-From 1973 to 2010, electricity generated by nuclear plants in the United States rose TENFOLD to over 800,000 megawatt hours, but output has declined in recent years.[iii]
+From 1973 to 2010, electricity generated by nuclear plants in the United States rose TENFOLD to over 800,000 megawatt hours, but output has declined slightly in recent years as several merchant plants have retired.[iv]
 Reliability of existing plants has grown substantially during this time, which means that existing plants are producing more energy than in the past.
-Nuclear capacity factors are now averaging about 90 percent, up from 48 percent in 1974.[iv]
+Nuclear capacity factors are now averaging around 92 percent, up from 56 percent in 1975.[v]

 Nuclear energy is reliable and emission-free, and is viewed by many governments around the world as an attractive form of future electricity generation in the light of controlling greenhouse gas emissions.

 While several new US nuclear plants are planned, none have been built in decades.
 A new federal law enacted in 2005 seeks to revive the construction and deployment of nuclear power plants by granting regulatory certainty to new and safer designs of nuclear reactors.

 The Energy Policy Act of 2005 provides loan guarantees of up to 80 percent of a project’s cost and a production tax credit of 1.8 cents per kilowatt hour for new nuclear capacity beginning operation by 2020.
 The tax credit is specified for the first 8 years of operation and is limited to $125 million per gigawatt per year.
 This act has spurred applications for new plants to the Nuclear Regulatory Commission.
 However, their high capital cost is still an impediment to the deployment of these plants.